 - Altitude: 215 to 505 meters above sea level

 - Location: Aravalli and Vindhya Mountain ranges of West India

 - Best time to visit: November to March.
 (Closed July – September)

 4. Jim Corbett National Park, Uttarakhand

 Jim Corbett National Park is the oldest National Park in India established in the year 1936 to save the rare Bengal tigers.
-Blessed with wonderful panoramic views from the breathtaking landscapes situated at Corbett, this tiger reserve of India is not only home for tigers and other natural species of animals and birds, but also a paradise of extremely rare flora.
+Blessed with wonderful panoramic views from the breathtaking landscapes situated at Corbett, this tiger reserve of India is not only home to tigers and other natural species of animals and birds, but also a paradise of extremely rare flora.
 The Park, renowned for the rare species of tigers, majestic leopards, and elephants, is adobe of many rare species of mammals, birds, and reptiles.
-As per data, it inhabits more than 25 species of reptiles, 585 kinds of birds and over 50 varieties of mammal species.
+As per data, it inhabits more than 25 species of reptiles, 585 kinds of birds, and over 50 varieties of mammal species.
 Converting it an ecotourism paradise, the park has 488 different species of plants and trees.
-It’s a dense moist deciduous forest mainly consists of sal, Haldu, peepal, Rohini and mango trees.
+It’s a dense moist deciduous forest mainly consists of sal, Haldu, peepal, Rohini, and mango trees.
 The panoramic biodiversity of the park is based on its abundant hills, river belts, muddy depressions, grasslands, and a large lake.
 Because of all this, we say Jim Corbett National Park is one of those Tiger Reserves of India, which one should never give a miss.